Active Research Infrastructure

 Compute Arbitrage

-Workloads are routed to the minimum-effective-cost path satisfying SLO constraints, factoring in real-time capability state, latency, reliability, and unit cost.
+Workloads are routed by a cost-aware policy that respects SLO constraints, factoring in real-time capability state, latency, reliability, and unit cost.
 As frontier model pricing shifts, the scheduler adapts automatically.

 Capability Composition